afzalex/about/README.md

 #### PROFESSIONAL CARREER

-##### Current
+##### 2019 - 2020
 **Senior Associate** in **Nagarro**
 Here I have worked on SOA and Microservice applications with Spring Boot, Spring MVC, Angular, Docker, RabbitMQ.
-I am involved in having meeting with client, understanding their requirement, making documents for their requirement, writing code, and deploying changes to production server.
+I am involved in meeting with client, understanding their requirement, making documents for their requirement, writing code, and deploying changes to production server.

 ##### 2017 - 2019
 **Senior Software Developer** in **Enbraun**